pat-liemo/alx-pre_course/0x01-git/README.md

-My second readme
-My second readme (updated)
+My second readme has been updated